xdpiqbx/bash-learning/README.md

 5-Loops
 6-Script input
 7-Script output
-8-how to send output from one script to another scrpt 9-String Processing
+8-how to send output from one script to another script 9-String Processing
 10-Numbers and Arithmetic
 11-Declare Command